Strengthening water system resilience with BIM and cloud collaboration

 —Julie Nicholson, BIM Manager, North America, Arcadis

-Arcadis met the challenge of upgrading an ageing water plant by using 3D modelling and cloud collaboration.
-The time and cost savings the company saw on the Collins Park project convinced Arcadis to adopt BIM Collaborate Pro and Revit across the entire global organisation – and made converts of the sub-consultants working with them.
-By fully standardising the improved workflows, the benefits will translate to all the company’s future water and wastewater design projects.
+Arcadis met the challenge of upgrading an aging water plant by using 3D modeling and cloud collaboration.
+The time and cost savings the company saw on the Collins Park project convinced Arcadis to adopt BIM Collaborate Pro and Revit across the entire global organization—and made converts of the sub-consultants working with them.
+By fully standardizing the improved workflows, the benefits will translate to all the company’s future water and wastewater design projects.

 Construction of the new basins 7 and 8 proceeded on schedule, despite COVID-19 distruptions.
 Both basins were operational by Spring 2020, with finishing work completed later in 2020.